jmeis/v2-template/docs/ciso-setup.md

 ![](https://github.ibm.com/one-pipeline/docs/blob/master/assets/signing-setup/ciso/certrequest.png)

-Note: You do not require a production certificate for signing.
-The CISO team can provide a self-signed certificate for development
+**Note**: _You do not require a production certificate for signing.
+The CISO team can provide a self-signed certificate for development._

 ### <a id="access"></a>Download the CISO certficate key to access your CISO services
 #### Downloading the Installer

 The Compliance-CI-Template uses the CISO signing client to facilitate signing images.
 The Tekton signing task in the Compliance-CI-Template uses a preconfigured image with the CISO client already installed.
-It only requires the CISO .pfx file to access the CISO signing service.
+It only requires the CISO `.pfx` file to access the CISO signing service.
 There is a distinction between the these certificates.
 The certificate in the previous step is used for signing.
 The certificate in this step is used for accessing the CISO services.

-The .pfx file can be obtained by downloading the CISO client.
+The `.pfx` file can be obtained by downloading the CISO client.

 Click on the Local Sign button